gdlc/STAT_COMP/HW_POWER.md

   * Simulate your response using `SBP=mu+M*b1+Z*b2+error` where mu=120, M is a dummy variable for Male,  b1=-3, Z =BMI-mean(BMI) (note since there are equal numbers of male and female, mean(BMI) is just the average BMI of male and female).
   * Aassume an error variance of 300.

-**Estimation**: For estimation purposes use `lm` to regress SBP on Sex and centered BMI.
+**Estimation**: For estimation purposes to regress SBP on Sex and centered BMI using least-squares.
 Consider rejection consider a Type-I error rate of 0.05.

 **1.1.** Use Monte Carlo Methods (at least 5000 replicates) to estimate power curves (power versus sample size, N=30,50,100,200,500,1000,3000) by effect size (b2=0,0.2, 0.3 and 0.5 ).